zannloo/tp/docs/DeveloperGuide.md

          Expected: If there is no such a student with StudentId `0123Y` in `grp-001`, then an error message will appear at the output box below the command box.
 Otherwise, the student `0123Y` in `grp-001` wil be deleted.

        - Test case: `rm grp-001`<br>
-         Expected: If there is no such a group with GroupId `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the group `grp-001` wil be deleted.
+         Expected: An error message of `Encountered path resolution failed: grp-001` will be shown.

        - Test case: `rm x` (where x is an invalid path)<br>
          Expected: An error message of `Encountered invalid path element: x` will be shown.